hamhamtrain/hamhamtrain/README.md

 •☽────✧˖°˖☆˖°˖✧────☾••☽────✧˖°˖☆˖°˖✧────☾•

-☆ I say mew a lot so don't get too surprised if i start meowing like a cat lmao (im normal i swear) •☽────✧˖°˖☆˖°˖✧────☾••☽────✧˖°˖☆˖°˖✧────☾•
+☆ I say mew a lot so don't get too surprised if i start meowing like a cat lmao •☽────✧˖°˖☆˖°˖✧────☾••☽────✧˖°˖☆˖°˖✧────☾•

 ☆ I'm not very good w/ words so if I say/do anything that bothers u pls lmk